PUBLIC SERVICE ANNOUNCEMENT: COMMUNITY SAFETY

 a) File a complaint with Insurance.ca.gov about claim delays, adjuster issues or other complaints.

-b) Conducting thorough due diligence on a public adjuster or legal firm that aligns with your objectives and budget.
+d) Conduct thorough due diligence on a public adjuster or legal firm that aligns with your objectives and budget; if all actions fail to correct the bad faith negotiation.

 Due Diligence: Essential Questions to Ask Any Adjuster or Contractor